catalogfi/merry/README.md

 It supports various features, including a faucet, electrum services, and an orderbook with COBI.

+## What's new?

+• Quote server support
+• COBI-V2
+• Solana and Starknet support

 ## Prerequisites

 Before using Merry, please ensure you have Docker installed and running on your system.
 If not, download and install Docker from the official [website](https://www.docker.com).